 SIMON FRASER / SCIENCE PHOTO LIBRARY SIMON FRASER / SCIENCE PHOTO LIBRARY

 Whole body scan.
-Coloured magnetic resonance imaging (MRI) whole body scan of a nine year old boy in coronal (frontal) section.
-His brain (orange) is seen at upper centre.
-The skeleton (white/purple) is visible as the long bones of the limbs and the vertebrae of the spine.
-In the chest, the lungs are dark purple.
-In the abdomen, the lobes of the liver are green & purple, while the oval bladder (dark purple) is in the pelvis.
+Magnetic resonance imaging (MRI) whole body scan of a nine year old boy in coronal (frontal) section.
+His head and brain (upper centre) are seen in sagittal (side) section.
+The skeleton is visible as the long bones of the limbs and the vertebrae of the spine.
+In the chest, the lungs are dark grey.
+In the abdomen are the lobes of the liver (upper centre), while the oval bladder (dark, centre) is in the pelvis.
 This whole body image is the product of a number of MRI scans made along the length of the body and then combined.
 MRI scanning uses radio waves and a powerful magnetic field to produce "slice" images through the body.

 Model release not required.
 Property release not required.